pruicr/resume-template-react/README.md

-# Dummy Resume Layout - React
+# Resume Layout - React

 This is a resume built from a free template at `http://www.styleshout.com/free-templates/ceevee/`, converted to React components.